United States Virgin Islands Debt Relief

 Credit Scores

-The Virgin Islands has an average credit score of 676, which is only 6 points above the rating of 'good' and is below the national score of 698.
+The U.S. Virgin Islands has an average credit score of 676, which is only 6 points above the rating of 'good' and below the national average.

 Identity Theft

-Identity theft may also affect your credit score, especially if the thief took out a loan they defaulted on.
+It’s important to stay vigilant against this type of monetary loss, which can make you liable for financial commitments you didn’t make.
+Identity theft may also affect your credit score, especially if the thief took out a loan and defaulted on it.

 Banking and Tax Information

-In the Virgin Islands, you file income tax returns with the Virgin Islands Bureau of Internal Revenue rather than the IRS.
-However, the tax system runs on the same laws as the US.
+Residents file income tax returns with the Virgin Islands Bureau of Internal Revenue rather than the IRS.
+However, the tax system follows the same laws as the U.S.

-Nonetheless, you can only file for the following tax credits upon confirmation with the BIV:
+You can only file for the following tax credits upon confirmation with the BIR:

 • Earned income credit